JoeyCheung/Dotfiles/README.md

 # How to install

-1) run source install.sh or ./install.sh
+1) Run source install.sh or ./install.sh
 2) After installation run source remove.sh or ./remove.sh (This gets rid of all of the created dotfiles that were created.
 Don't worry you'll be replacing it with the ones that I have in this repo)
 3) Run source symlinks.sh or ./symlinks.sh (This will run all the dotfiles and connect them to the system)